serverboards/exosql/README.md

 #### `regex(str, regex, query \\ nil)`

-Performs a regex search on the string.
+Performs a regex search on the string and returns the first match.

 It uses elixir regex, so use it as reference.